carabina/SeguePerformer/README.md

-In UIKit's existing programmatic segue presentation interface, UIViewController's `performSegue(withIdentifier:sender:)` method relies on a separate definition of `prepare(for:sender:)` to configure the new view controller before it is presented.
+In UIKit's existing programmatic segue presentation interface, UIViewController's `performSegue(withIdentifier:sender:)` method relies on a non-local definition of `prepare(for:sender:)` to configure the new view controller before it is presented.
+This can become unweildy in the context of multiple `performSegue` calls.

 SeguePerformer improves upon this by providing a `performSegue(withIdentifier:sender:preparationHandler:)` method which allows for configuration of the new view controller via a trailing closure parameter.

-The advantage of this approach is that the view controller preparation logic is defined locally to the `performSegue` call, rather than independently in `prepare(for:sender:)`, which can become particularly awkward in the context of multiple `performSegue` calls.

 ## Usage